-1 - The evaluation of effectiveness data
+1 - The Evaluation of Effectiveness Data

 Only controlled tests based on parasite counts of adults/larvae are acceptable both for the dose determination and dose confirmation studies, since critical tests generally are not considered to be reliable for ruminants.
 Egg counts/larval identification is the preferred method to evaluate the effectiveness in field studies.
-Long-acting or sustained-release products should be subject to the same evaluation procedures as other-therapeutic anthelmintics.
-Adequate parasite infection should be defined in the protocol according to regional prevalence or historic and/or statistical data.
+Long-acting or sustained-release products should be subject to the same evaluation procedures as other therapeutic anthelmintics.
+Adequate parasite infection should be defined in the protocol according to regional prevalence or historical data and/or statistical analysis.

-2 - Use of natural or induced infections
+2 - Use of Natural or Induced Infections

-Dose determination studies generally should be conducted using induced infections with either laboratory or recent field isolates.
+Dose determination studies generally should be conducted using induced infections with either laboratory strains or recent field isolates.
 Limited experience exists with induced infections of Toxocara vitulorum, cestodes and Dicrocoelium dendriticum.
 For these parasites the use of natural infections instead of induced infections may be justified.

 Dose confirmation studies should be conducted using naturally infected animals, however, induced infections or superimposed induced infections can also be used.
-This procedure will allow a wide range of parasites.
+This procedure will allow a wide range of parasites to be present.
 For claims against 4th stage larvae, induced infections must be used.
+For claims against the parasite infections are infections must be used.
 For claims against hypobiotic larvae, only natural infections can be considered.
 Sponsors should aim for a maximum period of accumulation of hypobiotic larvae for the particular parasite species being targeted in trial animals.
 This will be area or regionally dependent.
 Specific details on area or regional situations should be obtained from experts on a case by case basis.
 In all cases, animals need to be housed (to preclude reinfection) for a minimum of 2 weeks before treatment.